wellbrained/Chatbot-Scripts-Collab-/SC2BetSystem/ReadMe.txt

 ###############
 Version History
 ###############
+1.2.3
+  ~ Fixed an issue with debugging / logging
+1.2.2
+  ~ Added a log feature so we can backtrack problems way faster ~ Fixed an issue that bets would get stuck if streamer uses 'quit & rewind' feature ~ Fixed an issue with the 'SC2Score' theme where it got displayed before the start

+1.2.1
+  ~ Added the GSL theme
+  ~ Hotfixes/improvements for the other themes
+  ~ Added a checkbox in the overlay options to decide if you want capitalized names or not ~ Changed some labels, default values and tooltips
+  ~ Added an 'Open readme file' button

 1.2.0
   ~ Completely overhauled the sidebar menu for the script (Arrangements, labels, tooltips, etc) ~ Added a dropdown menu to choose from themes